mzivic7/endcord/configuration.md

     Use system native media player instead in-terminal ASCII art.
 - `save_sumamries = True`
     Wether to save summaries to disk.
 Disable to save RAM and reduce disk writes.
+- `default_stickers = True`
+    Download discord default stickers and add them to sticker search.
+Disable to save some RAM.
 - `only_one_open_server = False`
     Force only one open server at a time in tree.
 When one is opened other is closed, excluding DMs.
 - `custom_host = None`